Gregg Jefferies: Anaheim Angels (1998)

-In 1998, he was traded mid-season to the Anaheim Angels, where he hit .347 in 19 games before moving to the Detroit Tigers the next year.
+In 1998, Jefferies was traded mid-season to the Anaheim Angels, where he hit .347 in 19 games before moving to the Detroit Tigers the next year.

 Detroit Tigers (1999–2000)

-He hit a collective .231 for the Tigers over two seasons before he retired in 2000 due in part to a severed right hamstring.
+Jefferies hit a collective .231 for the Tigers over two seasons before he retired in 2000 due in part to a severed right hamstring.
 Tigers manager Phil Garner offered Jefferies the bench coach job for 2001 but he declined.

 For his career, Jefferies had a career .289 batting average with 126 home runs, 663 RBIs and 196 stolen bases.
 In 2020, he told the St. Louis Post-Dispatch that he was "absolutely not" content with what he accomplished in his career.

 Personal life

-Jefferies resided in Pleasanton, California, with his wife Jeannie Marshall and kids.
-He was a hitting instructor at Total Players Center in Pleasanton before opening his own Gregg Jefferies Sports Academy, also in Pleasanton.
-He coached Troy Channing, who was selected in the MLB Draft.
+Jefferies resided in Pleasanton, California, with his wife and kids.
+He was a hitting instructor at Total Players Center in Pleasanton before opening Gregg Jefferies Sports Academy, also in Pleasanton.
+He coached Troy Channing, who was selected in the 2008 MLB Draft.

 In 2017, Jefferies was working as a hitting instructor at Office Sports Academy in Anaheim.
-By 2020, he had relocated to Las Vegas, Nevada where he was working as a freelance hitting instructor.
+By 2020, he had relocated to Las Vegas, where he was working as a freelance hitting instructor.

 Jefferies has four children from two marriages.
-His son Jake was selected by the Washington Nationals in the 39th round of the 2015 Major League Baseball draft.
+His son Jake was selected by the Washington Nationals in the 39th round of the 2015 MLB draft and played two seasons in their minor league system.